Understanding Osteoporosis - Prevention

 - The female athlete triad.
 This affects active women who exercise at high levels.
 The female athlete triad -- thin bones, lack of menstrual cycle, and eating disorders -- increases the risk of early bone loss.
 Athletes with menstrual disorders have lower estrogen levels.
 This often leads to lower bone mass.

 - Cola drinks.
-Some findings show that colas, but not other carbonated soft drinks, contribute to bone loss.
+Some findings show that colas, more than other carbonated soft drinks, contribute to bone loss.
 It may be that the extra phosphorus in cola drinks binds with calcium and prevents it from being absorbed in the body.
 Or it may just be that women are replacing calcium-rich drinks, such as milk, with cola.
 Getting plenty of calcium every day through diet or supplements is vital to keeping your bones strong.